CONSTITUTION AND RULES OF THE BURY AND DISTRICT

 Teams shall consist of not less than three players

 nor more than five players.
-The three players for singles shall play each
+The three

-member of the other side one set.
-In
+players for singles shall play each member of the other side one set.
+In addition two players (not necessarily the

-doubles match against two players of the other side, one set.
+same as in singles) shall play a doubles match against two players of the other

 1 v 2; 3 v 1; 2 v 3; 3 v 2; 1 v 3; D; 2 v 1;

-v 2; 1 v 1; home team first in each case.
+3 v 3; 2 v 2; 1 v 1; home team first in each case.

 If a match is played out of score card order